 Formed from a partnership between the Graduate Student Association, the Office of Graduate Studies, and the Office of Research and Creative Scholarship, the Graduate Research Assistantship (GRA) grant intends is to extend the student’s classroom learning, expose them to current challenges in their discipline, build analytical skills, and provide a meaningful work experience that will also benefit faculty in the development of their research and scholarship agenda.
 Through this program, we also hope to encourage external grant applications that include graduate research assistants.

 Funds are available to support a limited number of GRA positions for this academic year.
-If you are interested in mentoring a GRA this year, please email a completed proposal, using the GRA Application Form, by October 22, 2021 to orcs [at] emerson.edu.
+If you are interested in mentoring a GRA this year, please submit a completed proposal, using the GRA Application Form, by October 20, 2023 to orcs [at] emerson.edutitle="Email the Office of Research and Creative Scholarship".

-Note: Proposals that do not use the attached template or follow the template guidelines will not be reviewed.
+Note: Proposals that do not use the required Google Form application will not be reviewed.

 Upcoming Grant Period